Regrid Matched Building Footprints FAQ

 Occasionally, NAIP imagery does not meet EarthDefine's quality standards or is of lower quality than the previous year’s imagery.
 In these cases, older imagery may be used to derive higher quality footprints.

-How large does a structure need to be in order to be included in the Buildings data?
+How large does a structure need to be in order to be included in the buildings data?

-We currently don’t capture any structure that is less than 3 square meters (32.29 square feet).
+Our partners at Earthdefine currently don’t capture any structure that is less than 3 square meters (32.29 square feet).
 The goal is to capture all the legitimate structures that exist and as such we may increase or decrease the lower limit at which we capture in the future as the processes of building capture are further refined.

 What is the join file?